Introduction to the Wetland Plants of British Columbia

 PHOTOS: Jamie Fenneman

-This course will introduce students to the freshwater vascular plants of British Columbia, providing them with an overview of prominent and ecologically important groups as well as giving them the skills to identify many species in the field.
-The course will prioritize the identification of families and easily-identifiable species, but will also cover species-level identification within more challenging genera so as to introduce students to the process of species-level identification using dichotomous keys.
-Other topics that will be touched upon in this course include the ecological, biogeographic, and evolutionary relationships of the focal plants, wetland classification and indicator plants, general plant terminology, and the proper collection and preparation of plant specimens.
-This course will include both classroom time (mornings at the Okanagan College in Revelstoke) and field trips to nearby wetlands (afternoons).
+This course introduces students to the freshwater vascular plants of British Columbia, providing them with an overview of prominent and ecologically important groups as well as giving them the skills to identify many species in the field.
+The course prioritizes the identification of families and easily-identifiable species, but will also covers species-level identification within more challenging genera so as to introduce students to the process of species-level identification using dichotomous keys.
+Other topics touched on in this course include the ecological, biogeographic, and evolutionary relationships of the focal plants, wetland classification and indicator plants, general plant terminology, and the proper collection and preparation of plant specimens.
+This course includes both classroom time and field trips to nearby wetlands.

 Included in this course:

 - Textbook: Brayshaw.
 1985.
 Pondweeds, Bur-reeds, and their Relatives: aquatic families of monocotyledons in British Columbia.
 (Valued at $25/copy from the Royal British Columbia Museum.)

 - Tools to be supplied: hand lenses, plant presses (can purchase both from UBC herbarium if you would like your own.)